sspre

 What PRE profiles measure.
 In a PRE experiment, a nitroxide spin label (typically a MTSL-labelled cysteine) is introduced at a specific sequence position.
 The unpaired electron of the spin label accelerates the relaxation of nearby backbone amide protons, reducing their observed NMR signal intensity.
 The key observables are:

 Physical model.
-The calculation uses the Solomon–Bloembergen framework: for each residue, the \(r^{-6}\)-weighted mean distance to the spin-label atom is averaged over all frames of the trajectory.
+The calculation uses the Solomon–Bloembergen framework: for each residue, the \(r^{-6}\)-weighted mean distance to the paramagnetic centre is averaged over all frames of the trajectory.
 This ensemble averaging correctly captures the non-linear distance dependence of PRE relaxation and is the approach validated in the references below.
+As of SOURSOP 2.0.2 the paramagnetic centre is, by default, a coarse-grained spin-label cloud (see below) rather than a point on the spin_label_atom.

 Workflow.
 An SSPRE object is created by supplying an SSProtein and the four experimental parameters: effective correlation time \(\tau_c\) (ns), INEPT delay \(t_\text{delay}\) (ms), diamagnetic transverse relaxation rate \(R_{2D}\) (Hz), and proton Larmor frequency \(\omega_H\) (Hz). generate_PRE_profile then computes the full-length intensity ratio and \(\Gamma_2\) profiles for a given label position: